arcsecond-io/arcsecond-io.github.io/docs/portals/index.md

 permissions and capabilities, where one can store and build a modern data archive based on APIs, and further more the whole life and history of an Observatory

-ICONS
+[ICONS]

 We are very proud to have been already entrusted by 3 organisations on multiple continents: OMA in Chile, ARIEL-Survey (between France and Tasmania) and the Montréal Planétarium (Espace pour la Vie, Canada).

 ## Portals specific features

-First, **Arcsecond's Observatory Portals offer to all its members the same coverage of the astronomical observations'
+First, Arcsecond's Observatory Portals offer **to all its members** the same coverage of the astronomical observations'
-lifecycle: Explore, Plan, Observe, Store, Distribute**.
+lifecycle: *Explore, Plan, Observe, Store, Distribute*.

 In addition, Arcsecond's Observatory Portals offer the following:

+- A unique place to record the history of all observations, observers, targets and observing nights, and build the data archive of your Observatory, even if you have existing data located elsewhere.
 - **An unlimited number of members, at no additional charge**, with an easy-to-manage 5-levels permission scheme to easily control who is doing what, and has access to what.
 - The possibility to easily share data with the public, with a customizable public page,